Bad News/Mala Noticia (2012)

 The respective volumes of the two recorded instructions criss cross over the duration of the piece (10 minutes at the premiere): Right channel, from maximum to minimum; Left channel, from minimum to maximum.

 Half way through the performance, a third track commences on top of the first two (panned at center).
-This is a track which the performer has never heard before the performance, recorded by someone intimate to him/her (friend, lover, family, etc), and which discloses some personal issues about the performer or their relationship, regardless of the possible embarrassment of the performer (at the premiere, it was a reading of past Skype chat conversations between the performer and his partner, by the latter).
+This is a track which the performer has never heard before the performance, recorded by someone intimate to him/her (friend, lover, family, etc), and which discloses some personal issues about the performer or their relationship, regardless of the possible embarrassment (or any other emotional response) of the performer.
+At the premiere, it was a reading of past Skype chat conversations between the performer and his then-partner, by the latter.

 When the pre-recorded track ends, the performer stays with his/her headphone on until a member of the audience comes and tries to figure out if the performer is still listening to something, by putting his/her own ears close to the headphone.
 When this happens, the performer raises his/her hand, and a staff of the venue comes and takes off the headphone, indicating thus the end of performance.